-Kolkata -- or Calcutta in English -- is the capital of the Indian state of West Bengal and located on the Hooghley river.
+Kolkata -- or Calcutta in English -- is the capital of the Indian state of West Bengal and located on the Hooghly river.
 Kolkata is the commercial and educational center of East India and one of the oldest operating ports in the country.
-In 2014, it has an estimated population of 4.6 million, which makes it the 7th most populous city in India.
+In 2014, it had an estimated population of 4.6 million, which made it the 7th most populous city in India.

-Kolkata has a lower sex ratio than India as a whole at 899 females for every 1,000 males.
-This is due in part to the high number of working men from the rural areas, West Bengal and neighboring states, as men often leave families behind to work in the city.
+Kolkata's population demographics has a lower sex ratio than India as a whole at 899 females for every 1,000 males.
+This is due in part to the high number of workers from the rural areas, West Bengal and neighboring states, as men often leave families behind to work in the city.
 Kolkata has a literacy rate of 87%, which is higher than the Indian average of 74%.